mariawright05/web_project_4/README.md

 * Working with CSS classes using the className property and toggle method
 * Controlling content with textContent properties
 * Reacting to events with addEventListener
+* Adding information to an array
+* Element cloning
+* Template cloning